crawlcore/scp-protocol/scp_specification.md

 # Site Content Protocol (SCP) Specification v0.1

-## Overview

-### Problem
-Web crawlers (search engines, AI bots, aggregators) consume massive bandwidth and server resources by parsing web-pages designed for human viewing.
-With the explosion of AI crawlers, this traffic has become a significant cost for websites and strain on internet infrastructure.

-### Solution
-SCP (Site Content Protocol) enables websites to serve crawler-optimized content separately from regular human-facing access.

-How it works:
-- Website owners use automation to pre-generate compressed collections of their content (blog posts, documentation, products) in structured JSON format
-- Collections are hosted on CDN (like Cloudflare R2) or Cloud Object storage (like Cloudflare R2) and advertised in sitemap.xml
-- Crawlers download entire sections at once instead of requesting individual pages
-- End users continue browsing unchanged web-sites with zero impact

-### Result
-A single download replaces thousands of individual page requests, reducing bandwidth by 50-95% while maintaining complete content fidelity for search engines and AI systems.

-Will be added in the future:
-- Bot verification to ensure only approved crawlers access site content using [Web Bot Auth](https://developers.cloudflare.com/bots/reference/bot-verification/web-bot-auth/)
-- Pay for content to support fair crawler-content creator dynamic using model similar to [Pay Per Crawl](https://blog.cloudflare.com/introducing-pay-per-crawl/)

-## Design Goals

-### Core Principles

-1. Efficiency: Minimize bandwidth and processing via collections (batch hundreds/thousands of pages into single requests)
-2. Completeness: Capture all information needed for search indexing and content discovery
-3. Simplicity: Pre-generated collections on CDN / Cloud Object storage with delta updates

-### Target Metrics

-- 50-60% bandwidth savings for initial snapshots vs compressed HTML
-- 90-95% bandwidth savings with delta updates (after initial download)
-- 90% faster parsing than HTML/CSS/JS processing
-- 90% fewer requests (one download fetches entire site sections instead of page-by-page crawling)
+## Abstract

+This document defines the Site Content Protocol (SCP), a format for serving structured web content to automated crawlers.
+SCP enables websites to provide pre-generated, compressed collections of content via standard HTTP, which may reduce bandwidth consumption compared to traditional HTML crawling.
+The protocol uses JSON Lines format with gzip or zstd compression, discovered via sitemap.xml extensions, and supports both full snapshots and incremental delta updates.
+This specification defines the file format, collection protocol, HTTP transport requirements, and security considerations for SCP implementations.

+## Introduction

+### Problem Statement

+AI training systems require massive web content datasets for language model development and knowledge extraction.
+Current approaches rely on scraping HTML designed for human browsing, which creates three fundamental problems:

+1. **Low-quality training data**: Content extraction from HTML produces noisy datasets contaminated with navigation menus, advertisements, boilerplate text, and formatting markup.
+This degrades model training quality and requires extensive post-processing.

+2. **High infrastructure costs**: Processing complete HTML/CSS/JavaScript for millions of pages generates substantial bandwidth and computational overhead.
+Large-scale content indexing systems must process and discard significant portions of retrieved HTML that consist of presentation markup, navigation, and other non-content elements.

+3. **Legal and ethical uncertainty**: Automated scraping exists in a gray area between technical possibility and copyright/terms-of-service compliance.
+Sites that wish to contribute high-quality content to AI training have no standard mechanism to do so voluntarily.

+The Site Content Protocol addresses these problems by providing a standard format for websites to voluntarily publish clean, structured content optimized for automated consumption, reducing infrastructure costs while improving data quality and establishing clear consent.

+### Solution Overview

+The Site Content Protocol (SCP) enables websites to serve crawler-optimized content separately from regular human-facing access:

+1. Website owners pre-generate compressed collections of their content (blog posts, documentation, products) in structured JSON format
+2. Collections are hosted on CDN or Cloud Object Storage and advertised in sitemap.xml
+3. Crawlers download entire sections at once instead of requesting individual pages
+4. End users continue browsing unchanged websites with zero impact

+A single download replaces thousands of individual page requests, reducing infrastructure overhead while maintaining complete content fidelity for automated crawlers.
+Bandwidth efficiency depends on content type, update frequency, and compression effectiveness.

+### Goals and Non-Goals

+**Goals:**

+- Reduce bandwidth consumption and server load for web crawling
+- Provide complete, structured content for search indexing and content discovery
+- Minimize implementation complexity for both publishers and crawlers
+- Leverage existing HTTP standards and infrastructure (sitemap.xml, standard HTTP caching)
+- Enable efficient incremental updates via delta collections

+**Non-Goals:**

+- Replace HTML for human-facing web browsing
+- Provide real-time API access to content
+- Support interactive or dynamic content
+- Define authentication mechanisms for automated crawlers
+- Define payment mechanisms for content access

+### Expected Performance Characteristics

+The following characteristics are expected based on the protocol design, though actual results will vary by implementation and content:

+**Bandwidth efficiency:**
+- Initial snapshots provide size reduction compared to downloading all pages as compressed HTML
+- Delta updates provide substantial bandwidth savings compared to re-downloading full snapshots
+- For sites already using HTTP conditional requests (ETag/If-Modified-Since) effectively, bandwidth savings will be lower, but SCP still provides:
+  - Request count reduction (1 collection request vs. thousands of conditional requests, even if most return 304 Not Modified)
+  - Better batch compression efficiency (compressing multiple pages together vs. individual page compression)
+  - Simpler content extraction (structured JSON vs. HTML/CSS/JS parsing)

+**Processing efficiency:**
+- JSON parsing may be significantly faster than HTML/CSS/JS processing
+- Structured content blocks eliminate need for DOM traversal and content extraction heuristics

+Performance claims should be validated through implementation-specific benchmarking.

+## Terminology and Conventions

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

+This specification uses the following terms:

+- **Automated Crawler**: An automated agent that retrieves and indexes web content.
+This includes search engines, AI training systems, content aggregators, and other automated indexing services.
+- **Collection**: A pre-generated file containing metadata and page objects in JSON Lines format
+- **Snapshot**: A complete collection representing the full state of a content section
+- **Delta**: An incremental collection containing only pages modified since a previous snapshot or delta
+- **Section**: A logical grouping of related pages (e.g., "blog", "docs", "products")
+- **Page**: A single web page represented as a JSON object with metadata and content blocks
+- **Content Block**: A structured representation of page content (text, heading, image, etc.)

 ## File Format